ozshy/hotel/README.md

 # hotel
-R-code for numerical simultions in section 3.2 in a paper entitled:
+R-code for numerical simulations used in section 3.2 of a paper entitled:
 "Hotelling's model with firms located close to each other" by Oz Shy